varunkumardev/amitmerchant1990.github.io/_posts/2020-04-29-using-class-real-time-facade-laravel.md

 ## Custom Facades using Real-Time Facades

-To use your custom class as a facade, all you have to do is to  prefix the namespace of the class the you want to import with `Facades`, which makes the class a "real-time facade".
+To use your custom class as a facade, all you have to do is to  prefix the namespace of the class that you want to import with `Facades`, which makes the class a "real-time facade".

 So, for instance, you have this class called `App\Currency` and you want to consume it inside your controller, you can do this using dependency injection like so.